dieterich-lab/Baltica/docs/setup.md

 ## Getting started

-Baltica comprise of a collection of workflows and analysis scripts.
+Baltica contains a collection of workflows and analysis scripts.
 Workflows are powered by [Snakemake](https://snakemake.readthedocs.io/en/stable/) [^1].
 Analysis is done with the R using Bioconductor packages.
 We developed and tested the workflows with the Debian Linux distribution (v8.11 Jesse).
 We use the module system to test the workflows, but conda usage is similar.
-Bellow, we document how to install the Baltica dependencies.
+Below, we document how to install the Baltica dependencies.

 ## Install miniconda